LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version TBD
 *Released*: TBD December 2022
 * Updates for creation of @labkey/premium package
-  * move /assay subpackage to new repo / package
+  * move /assay subpackage to new repo / package and remove from this repo
   * add some missing components to index.ts needed by @labkey/premium

 ### version 2.266.0